perfectcube/store.js/README.md

 ------------------
 store.js uses localStorage when available, and falls back on the userData behavior in IE6 and IE7.
 No flash to slow down your page load.
 No cookies to fatten your network requests.

-store.js depends on JSON for serialization to disk.
+store.js depends on JSON for serialization to disk (unless the `*RawString` functions are used).

 Installation